cecilymp1/EE508/README.md

-To view the entire work, open the `lab4.RMD` file.
+To view the code work, open the `lab4.RMD` file.
+The resulting visuals end in `.png`